temporalio/edu-102-go-code/exercises/version-workflow/README.md

 ## Part C: Use the Workflow Replayer to Test Compatibility

-1. In the Web UI, navigate to the detail page for the Workflow Execution that completed during Part A of this exercise.
-2. Edit the `workflow_test.go` file and uncomment the two import statements near the top of the file, then implement the following in the `TestReplayWorkflowHistoryFromFile` function:
+1. Edit the `workflow_test.go` file and uncomment the two import statements near the top of the file, then implement the following in the `TestReplayWorkflowHistoryFromFile` function:
    * Create the Workflow Replayer